On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

 \subsection{Acknowledgements.}

-We thank the author's PhD advisor, Sug Woo Shin, for his interest, his insightful questions and suggestions at every stage of the project, and for his generous constant encouragement and support during the PhD program.
-Laurent Fargues, David Hansen, Peter Scholze and Jared Weinstein for answering questions the author had on $p$-adic Hodge theory and the theory of diamonds.
-Georgios Pappas and Michael Rapoport for bringing to our attention a serious flaw on an attempt we had to prove \Cref{intro:conjecturetubular}.
+We thank our PhD advisor, Sug Woo Shin, for his interest, his insightful questions and suggestions at every stage of the project, and for his generous constant encouragement and support during the PhD program.
+We thank David Hansen for insightful comments and his interest in our work.
+We thank Johannes Ansch\"utz, Jo\~ao Louren\c{c}o and Timo Richarz for the collaborations that this paper relies on.
+We thank Georgios Pappas and Michael Rapoport for bringing to our attention a serious flaw on an attempt we had to prove \Cref{intro:conjecturetubular} and for their interest in our work.
+We thank the anonymous referees for a very careful read of the article, and several comments that improved the quality of the paper.